-Each January at an event known as "Kickoff," a new, challenging game is introduced.
-These exciting competitions combine the practical application of science and technology with the fun, intense energy and excitement of a championship-style sporting event.
-Teams are encouraged to display Gracious Professionalism[®], help other teams, and cooperate while competing.
-This is known as Coopertition[®].
+Prior to the 2021 season, a new, challenging game was introduced each January at an event known as "Kickoff."
+Due to the 2020 season being disrupted by the COVID-19 pandemic, the 2021 Kickoff presented a modified version of the 2020 game, INFINITE RECHARGESM.
+Each exciting competition combines the practical application of science and technology with the fun, intense energy and excitement of a championship-style sporting event.
+Teams are encouraged to display Gracious Professionalism®, help other teams, and cooperate while competing.
+This is known as Coopertition®.